natdarke/base-config/README.md

 3. UI is not as slick
 4. Less mature in general

+##### Static File Server

+A simple Nginx file server, to serve any asset.
+You may prefer to use a cloud asset server like AWS S3 or Digital Ocean Object Storage.

 #### Backend Database Services

 A MySQL container run from an image taken staight from DockerHub.